 I have to apologize.
 I didn’t quite realize that I’d pressed the button of a potentially lethal calorie bomb.
 This page is about to explode, so close it quickly before the butter gets the better of you.
 Yes, it’s rich, but it’s not my fault if winter temperatures are setting in.

 I ate these Caramelita Bars for the first time in San Francisco and have always remembered them fondly.
-So now I bring you my version: a moist, soft dough made with oatmeal, a layer of caramel, pecans, and chocolate, all covered by a crisp oatmeal topping.
+So now I bring you my version of the Caramelita Bars Recipe: a moist, soft dough made with oatmeal, a layer of caramel, pecans, and chocolate, all covered by a crisp oatmeal topping.
 I did say ‘lethal.’
 You’ve been warned.